 - There is no grade of C+, C- or D for graduate (500 to 899) courses.
-However, a C+ or D is a possible grade for graduate students enrolled in courses numbered 100 through 499 - On rare occasions a student is unable to complete all the course assignments during the semester the course is taken.
-Students may request a grade of "I" (for incomplete) from an instructor only if the majority of the work is complete (meaning there are only 1 or 2 outstanding assignments) AND the student can demonstrate that compelling circumstances beyond their control make it impossible for them to complete the course.

-• It is the instructor's decision whether to assign an incomplete grade.
-If the instructor agrees, the student should bring the instructor an Incomplete Grade contract on which the instructor will draw up an agreement with the student about when the final work is due.
+However, a C+ or D is a possible grade for graduate students enrolled in courses numbered 100 through 499. - On rare occasions a student is unable to complete all the course assignments during the semester the course is taken.
+Students may request a grade of "I" (for incomplete) from an instructor only if students can meet criteria laid out in the Incomplete Grade Agreement, along with support from the course instructor. - It is the instructor's decision whether to assign an incomplete grade.
+If the instructor agrees, the student should bring the instructor an Incomplete Grade Agreement on which the instructor will draw up an agreement with the student about when the final work is due.
 Students not completing the work by the date specified on the contract will receive a grade of "F." When the course assignments are completed, the instructor submits the final grade to the Registrar's Office.
 The Registrar's Office sets the latest cut-off date each semester by which all Incomplete grades from the previous semester must be completed.
 If the instructor has not submitted a grade change by the Registrar's cut-off date, the Incomplete automatically reverts to an "F" grade.